vpanjganj/blackjack/README.md

 ### Install Dependencies

 There are two kinds of dependencies in this project: tools and angular framework code.
-The tools helps you to  manage the application.
+These tools helps you to  manage the application.

 * Tools will be loaded via `npm`, the [node package manager][npm].